 I’d say that Portugal is the easiest place in Europe to get a mortgage right now as a nonresident.
 This country is open for business and attracting a lot of foreign investors thanks to its Golden Visa program and Non-Habitual Resident (NHR) tax benefits.

 Banks in Portugal will lend to nonresidents for up to 30 years (or until age 75) and offer up to 80% LTV in some cases.

 Current interest rates are excellent—in the range of 2.2% to 2.7%, depending on the length of the mortgage and whether the rate is fixed or variable.

-With the U.S. dollar still relatively strong against the euro (standing as of this writing at $1.24 to 1 euro… compared with the most recent high of $1.39 to 1 euro back in March 2014), this is still a good time to buy in Europe with cash if your cash is denominated in Greenbacks.
+With the U.S. dollar still relatively strong against the euro (standing as of this writing at US$1.14 to 1 euro), this is still a good time to buy in Europe with cash if your cash is denominated in Greenbacks.

 However, if you need or want a mortgage, you can get one in Portugal… and you can hedge against the possibility of a stronger euro/weaker dollar over the term of the loan.

 The foreign exchange company Moneycorp that I’ve been working with for years now offers a program whereby you can set up regular monthly payments that lock in the current exchange rate for up to two years.

 With the euro on an upward trend, locking in your mortgage payments in U.S. dollar terms for two years should save you money long term.
 However and moreover, it also gives you a fixed number in dollars for your monthly budgeting purposes… at least for two years.

 Using Moneycorp to send your down payment (or your entire purchase price if you’re paying cash) can also save you dollars up front, as you’ll get a better exchange rate from Moneycorp than you’ll get from your bank.